IBM/molformer/README.md

 During pre-processing, the compounds are filtered to keep a maximum length of 211 characters.
 A 100/0/0 split was used for training, validation, and test, i.e. we used all the data for training the model.
 As a confidence test we would evaluate the model at the end of each epoch on the following data (find the data we used for eval).
 Data canonicalization was performed using RDKit.

 The pre-training code provides an example of data processing and training of a model trained on a smaller pre-training dataset size, which requires 16 v100 GPUs.
-The remainder of this README contains an installation guide for this repo, descriptions and links to pre-training and fine-tuning datasets, configuration files and python codes for model pre-training and fine-tuning, and jupyter notebook for attention map visualization and analysis for a given molecule.
-A MoLFormer instance pre-trained on xxx data is also provided.

 To train a model run: